Colorectal cancer: Screening

 As more than 80% of colorectal cancers arise from adenomatous polyps, screening for this cancer is effective for both early detection and prevention.
 Diagnosis of cases of colorectal cancer through screening tends to occur 2–3 years before diagnosis of cases with symptoms.
 Any polyps that are detected can be removed, usually by colonoscopy or sigmoidoscopy, and thus prevent them from turning into cancer.
 Screening has the potential to reduce colorectal cancer deaths by 60%.

 The three main screening tests are colonoscopy, fecal occult blood testing, and flexible sigmoidoscopy.
-Of the three, only sigmoidoscopy cannot screen the right side of the colon where 42% of cancers are found.
+Of the three, only sigmoidoscopy cannot screen the right side of the colon, where 42% of cancers are found.
 Flexible sigmoidoscopy, however, has the best evidence for decreasing the risk of death from any cause.

 Fecal occult blood (FOB) testing of the stool is typically recommended every two years and can be either guaiac-based or immunochemical.
 If abnormal FOB testing results are found, participants are typically referred for a follow-up colonoscopy examination.
 When conducted once every 1–2 years, FOB screening reduces colorectal cancer deaths by 16% with the intention to screen and by up to 25% with actual participation in screening; however, it has not been proven to reduce all-cause mortality.
 Immunochemical tests are accurate and do not require dietary or medication changes before testing.
-However, research in the UK has found that for these immunochemical tests, the threshold for further investigation is set at a point that may miss more than half of bowel cancer cases.
-The research suggests that the NHS England's Bowel Cancer Screening Programme could make better use of the test's ability to provide the exact concentration of blood in faeces (rather than only whether it is above or below a cutoff level).
+However, research in the UK has found that for these immunochemical tests, the threshold for further investigation is set at a point that may miss more than half of colorectal cancer cases.
+The research suggests that the NHS England's Bowel Cancer Screening Programme could make better use of the test's ability to provide the exact concentration of blood in feces (rather than only whether it is above or below a cutoff level).

 Other options include virtual colonoscopy and stool DNA screening testing (FIT-DNA).
-Virtual colonoscopy via a CT scan appears as good as standard colonoscopy for detecting cancers and large adenomas but is expensive, associated with radiation exposure, and cannot remove any detected abnormal growths as standard colonoscopy can.
+Virtual colonoscopy via a CT scan appears as good as standard colonoscopy for detecting cancers and large adenomas.
+However, it is expensive, associated with radiation exposure, and cannot remove any detected abnormal growths as a standard colonoscopy.
 Stool DNA screening test looks for biomarkers associated with colorectal cancer and precancerous lesions, including altered DNA and blood hemoglobin.
 A positive result should be followed by colonoscopy.
 FIT-DNA has more false positives than FIT and thus results in more adverse effects.
 Further study is required as of 2016 to determine whether a three-year screening interval is correct.